shkawada/mini-DST/README.md

   - Only put single number on PID info.
 How to do it?
 - Simplify RecoMCTruthLink/MCTruthRecoLink.
 How to do it?
 - Which collections should be kept in mini-DST file?
-- How to add number of tracks/clusters (probably at the event header)?
+- How to add number of tracks/clusters (at the event header? at the header of PandoraPFOs?)?
+- How to merge collections?
 - Providing macro or library to read mini-DST file and produce ROOT file

 # Introduction